Physics-Informed Unit Commitment Framework for Nuclear Reactors: Unit Commitment with reactivity tracking

 \subsection{Objective function}

-The objective of the Unit Commitment (UC) formulation includes the canonical components: variable generation cost, startup cost, and a penalty for non-served energy (NSE).
+The objective of the UC formulation includes the canonical components: variable generation cost, startup cost, and a penalty for non-served energy (NSE).
 Additionally, a shutdown cost term is included to capture the operational costs associated with shutting down nuclear reactors, as motivated in~\cite{stauff_reactor_2021}.
-The complete objective function is defined in \Cref{eq:obj_uc}.
+The objective expression is described in \Cref{eq:obj_uc}.